piku/piku/INSTALL.md

 ### Raspbian

-Since Raspbian's a fairly old distribution by now, its `uwsgi-*` packages are outdated (and depend on Python 2.6), so we have to compile and install our own version, as well as using an old-style `init` script to have it start automatically upon boot.
+Since Raspbian's a fairly old distribution by now, its `uwsgi-*` packages are completely outdated (and depend on Python 2.6), so we have to compile and install our own version, as well as using an old-style `init` script to have it start automatically upon boot.

 ```bash
 sudo apt-get install build-essential python-dev libpcre3-dev